dogecoin/dogecoin/CONTRIBUTING.md

-Where a patch set proposes to change the Dogecoin consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Dogecoin consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed issue/feature request and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

 ## Release Policy

 The project leader is the release manager for each Dogecoin Core release.

 ## Copyright